mouseless/json-concepts/README.md

 To understand how you can make use of **json concepts**, have a look at its [use cases].

-Or you can directly dive into its [specification].
+Or you can directly dive into the [specs].

 [use cases]: usecases/README.md
-[specification]: spec/README.md
+[specs]: specs/README.md